 Let’s be clear: this would not be an anti-dog rule.
 No one Reasonable people do not blame the dog when they bite.
-It certainly does not mean that the dog should be put down.
-It means the dog’s owner is obligated to take responsibility because the owner should bear the loss instead of the person who got bit.
+It does not mean that the dog should be put down.
+It means the dog’s owner must take responsibility because the owner should bear the loss instead of the person who got bit.
 Many of the comments to my prior posts on Maryland’s new dog bite law for pit bulls (here and here) were from dog rights activists who also believe this should be the law.

 Anyway, back to Minnesota which has a hodgepodge of judicial opinions interpreting the decision, some contradictory, and they mutate what seems like a simple rule into something that is anything but simple.
 A prior court opinion interpreted the phrase “attacks or injures any person” to mean one of two things: (1) attacks means that the dog moves with violent intent; and (2) injures means nonhostile behavior (like playfully jumping up on a person in greeting) that injures a person.
 Never mind that “injures” actually means “to cause injury.”